schani/clojurec/README.md

 ## Using ClojureC

-Note that ClojureC is still in its experimental phase, so please don't expect a polish experience, yet.
+Note that ClojureC is still in its experimental phase, so please don't expect a polished experience, yet.

 ### From the command line